 We have limited experience in the sale, marketing and distribution of drug and device products.
 To achieve commercial success for ReSure Sealant and any product candidate for which we obtain marketing approval, we will need to establish and maintain adequate sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.
 We sell ReSure Sealant through a network of independent medical device distributors across the United States.
-We believe that, if approved for marketing, OTX-DP could be commercialized by the same independent network of distributors that sell ReSure Sealant.
-Alternatively, we may determine to build a specialty sales force to sell OTX-DP, if approved for marketing.
+We may determine to build a direct sales force to sell DEXTENZA, if approved for marketing and may initially use a contract sales organization to staff a dedicated team of sales representatives.
+We may also consider co-promotional arrangements with larger ophtholmology companies.
 We expect that a direct sales force will be required to effectively market and sell OTX-TP, if approved for marketing.
 Because we do not plan to determine whether to seek regulatory approval for any of our product candidates outside of the United States until after we receive regulatory approval for the applicable product candidate in the United States, at this time we cannot be certain when, if ever, we will recognize revenue from commercialization of our product candidates in any international markets.
 If we decide to commercialize our products outside of the United States, we expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize any product of ours that receives marketing approval.
 These may include independent distributors, pharmaceutical companies or our own direct sales organization.